Two Brides and a Baby

 Two Brides and a Baby is a 2011 Nigerian romantic drama film directed by Teco Benson and starring Keira Hewatch, Kalu Ikeagwu, OC Ukeje, Chelsea Eze, Stella Damasus-Aboderin and Okey Uzoeshi.
 It premiered on 17 November 2011.
 It received awards and nominations at Africa Movie Academy Awards, Best of Nollywood Awards and Africa Magic Viewers Choice Awards.

 Plot

-Keche (Keira Hewatch) and Bankole (OC Ukeje) believe that their relationship has been divinely planned.
+Keche (Keira Hewatch) and Bankole (OC Ukeje) believe that their relationship is divinely ordained.
 They plan on having an amazing wedding ceremony and believe their marriage will stand the test of time.
-An unexpected event gets uncovered that tests how much they are really willing to sacrifice for their union to workout.
+An unexpected event gets uncovered that tests how much they are really willing to sacrifice for their union to work out.